c-f-h/flamp/README.md

 `mpmath` floating point numbers.
 The resulting linear algebra routines are typically by a factor of 10x-15x faster than those in `mpmath`.

-`flamp` is based on `mpmath` by Fredrik Johansson and the matrix algorithms by Timo Hartmann contained therein. `flamp` is BSD-licensed.
+`flamp` is based on `mpmath` by Fredrik Johansson and mpmath contributors;
+in particular, the eigenvalue algorithms therein are by Timo Hartmann.
+`flamp` is BSD-licensed.

 ## Installation